-Martha thinks more money needs to be invested into awareness training and mental health support for people who are bind and partially sighted.
+Martha thinks more money needs to be invested into awareness training and mental health support for people who are blind and partially sighted.
 Martha acknowledged she did not feel okay about her vision impairment and wants other people to know: “It’s ok to ask for support and help.”

 She said: “People do not realise how shaken up you can be after a diagnosis of vision impairment, and the support needed for your mental health.”

-Martha has found musical theatre a boost to her mental health, and during the various lockdowns, has resorted to watching musicals online instead of attending the theatre – one her of great passions!
+Martha has found musical theatre a boost to her mental health, and during the various lockdowns, has resorted to watching musicals online instead of attending the theatre – one of her great passions!